 Standard height and comfort height toilets are both comfortable for different reasons.

-More, toilets with bowl heights of 14 to 15 inches can be better for your gut health.
+Toilets with bowl heights of 14 to 15 inches can also be better for your gut health.
 Because your body more readily expels waste when your hips are slightly below your knees, a shorter fixture may be the better choice.

 Comfort height toilets are modeled after the average height of a chair; the top of the bowl is 16 to 17 inches above the floor.
 When you add a toilet seat, the height of your toilet effectively totals 18 to 19 inches, making it easier for taller and older members of your family.